google/webcrypto.dart/README.md

    _decryption_, _signing_ and _verification_ buffers the entire input, because
    `window.crypto` does not expose a streaming API.
 However, the native implementation using BoringSSL does support streaming.
+ * In browsers, operations backed by `window.crypto.subtle` require a secure context.
+When loaded from an insecure context, `package:webcrypto` throws `UnsupportedError` for those operations with guidance to use HTTPS or a trustworthy local origin such as `localhost`. `fillRandomBytes()` continues to work because it uses `window.crypto.getRandomValues()`, which browsers expose outside secure contexts.

 ## References